Azusa Sports Leading Japan’s Sports Culture

 Evolution from facilities where sports are played and watched into facilities where sports captivate people

 What is important to the stadiums and arenas of the future is that they serve as facilities where sports are not only watched but also captivate people, thrilling and exciting audiences.
 To that end, seating configurations and event staging are critical to creating facilities that are truly enjoyable and highly hospitable.
 The design conditions for these facilities are affected by seating space constraints and other fluctuating elements.
-The Azusa Bowl Generate Program swiftly analyzes these elements and finds the best seating configuration.
+Bowl Program (proprietary development July 2015） swiftly analyzes these elements and finds the best seating configuration.
 The program also proposes seating plans appropriate to the uses and target audiences of the facility from among an infinite variety of options.

-The Azusa Bowl Generate Program is our proprietary design system that performs a variety of tasks, ranging from the 3D planning of tiered seating structures to the verification of sight lines.
+Bowl Program (proprietary development July 2015） is our proprietary design system that performs a variety of tasks, ranging from the 3D planning of tiered seating structures to the verification of sight lines.

 Message from the Domain Head